Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Taking a broad digestive enzyme supplement can help to reduce symptoms of bloating and gas.

-When sugars and starches are not properly digested and absorbed, they can be fermented upon by pathogenic organisms or gut bacteria in the wrong place, thus worsening IBS and SIBO symptoms.
+When sugars and starches are unprocessed, they can be fermented upon by pathogenic organisms or gut bacteria in the wrong place, thus worsening IBS and SIBO symptoms.

 Do you notice specific high fodmap foods aggravating digestive symptoms or IBS?